Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal

 Notably, a switching law focuses on how the system behavior switches along the trajectory, without information on motion time.
-The optimal control of problem \eqref{eq:optimalproblem} consists of a switching law and motion time for every system behavior, the definite condition of which will be discussed in Section \ref{sub2sec:TangentMarker}.
+The optimal control of problem \eqref{eq:optimalproblem} consists of a switching law and motion time for every system behavior, whose definite conditions will be discussed in Section \ref{sub2sec:TangentMarker}.

 For an $n$-th order problem \eqref{eq:optimalproblem}, a natural approach is to employ mathematical induction, utilizing the solutions of lower-order problems to solve the $n$-th order problem.
-The above idea induces the definitions of sub-problem and optimal-trajectory manifold.
+The above idea induces the definitions of the sub-problem and optimal-trajectory manifold.